pgillet/spark-article/k8s-python-client.md

 _imperatively_: we specify the desired operation (create, replace, etc.) on Python objects that represent Kubernetes objects.
 Here, we prefer to manage our objects in a _declarative_ way and operate on object configuration files (stored locally along the Python code source) like we usually do with the `kubectl` command.
-Indeed, Python code should only be a simple execution backend to trigger Kubernetes operations, and business logic, if any, should be concentrated in manifest files.
+Indeed, Python code should only be a simple execution backend to trigger Kubernetes operations, and _business_ logic, so to speak, should be concentrated in manifest files.

 The deployment we created above is the same as in the `nginx-deployment.yaml`: